vikki/vikki.github.io/_posts/2020-01-10-acceptance-testing-with-expo.md

 title: Acceptance Testing with Expo
 date: '2020-01-10'
 description: How to run acceptance tests using appium whilst running a local build.
+categories: [learning,about]
-categories: [react-native, appium, expo, acceptance-testing, testing, android]
+tags: [react-native, appium, expo, acceptance-testing, testing, android]
 ---

 #### tl;dr - Acceptance testing an Android-based Expo local build with appium requires you to set up capabilities that start the app using a custom intent, rather than the standard activity intent.
 [Skip to how to do it](#doit)